 The SE will only allow a payment to be made after it receives authorization from the SEP.
-Authorization includes confirming that the user has authenticated with Face ID or the device passcode and double-clicked the side button.
-Face ID is the default method if available, but the passcode can be used at any time.
-A passcode is automatically offered after three unsuccessful attempts to match a face; after five unsuccessful attempts, the passcode is required.
-A passcode is also required when Face ID is not configured or not enabled for Apple Pay.
+Authorization includes confirming that the user has authenticated with Touch ID or the device passcode and doubleclicked the side button.
+Touch ID is the default method if available, but the passcode can be used at any time.
+A passcode is automatically offered after three unsuccessful attempts to match a fingerprint; after five unsuccessful attempts, the passcode is required.
+A passcode is also required when Touch ID is not configured or not enabled for Apple Pay.

-2.4.2.1.
-Using a shared pairing key
+2.4.2.1.Using a shared pairing key